List of ambassadors of China to India

-The Chinese Ambassador to India is the official representative from the People's Republic of China to India.
+The ambassador of China to India is the official representative from the People's Republic of China to the Republic of India.

 List of representatives

 This is a list of diplomatic representatives from China to India.
 It includes envoys of the Republic of China (ROC) from 1946 to 1950, and those of the People's Republic of China (PRC) since 1950.